-Crate training your dog may take some time and effort, but can be useful in a variety of situations.
-If you have a new dog or puppy, you can use a crate to limit his access to the house until he learns all the house rules – like what he can and can’t chew and where he can and can’t eliminate.
+Crate training your dog takes time and effort, but can be really useful.
+If you have a new dog or puppy, you can use a crate to limit his access to the house until he learns all the house rules – like what he can and can’t chew and where he can and can’t potty.
 A crate is also a safe way to transport your dog in the car, as well as a way of taking him places where he may not be welcome to run freely.
 If you properly train your dog to use the crate, he’ll think of it as his safe place and will be happy to spend time there when needed.

 Selecting a Crate